ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 on a given basis (originating IP, authenticated user, geographical, ..) during a time-window as defined in {{time-window}}.

-The `request-quota` syntax is the following:
+The `request-quota` is expressed in `quota-units` and has the following syntax:

-    request-quota = rlimit
+    request-quota = quota-units
-    rlimit = 1*DIGIT
+    quota-units = 1*DIGIT

 The `request-quota` SHOULD match the maximum number of acceptable requests.